"Exposure Equals Preference" - JJ Virgin

 You may want to consider introducing several new healthy dishes each week, and continue to serve one or two of their familiar foods (the most healthy of them).
 Quickly eliminate the worst things, and slowly begin eliminating the other foods, replacing them with more wholesome choices like fruit and raw, home made desserts, salads, soups, smoothies, baked chips instead of fried, etc.

-Because I didn't have unhealthy food in the house, and had fresh fruit and vegetables instead, that is what she learned to enjoy.
+Because I didn’t have unhealthy food in the house, and had fresh fruit and vegetables instead, that is what she learned to enjoy.
 Exposure equals Preference!
 It is not a God-given right that your children should be allowed to eat poorly!
 It is not good for them!
 What you expose your children to is what they will learn to appreciate, what they will develop a taste for.
-You don't have to force them.
-It's best not to force them.
-That will only cause them to develop the same issue around food that many of you may have... the same ones that lead you to purchase this book.
-And let's face it, you can't be with them 24/7.
+You don’t have to force them.
+It’s best not to force them.
+That will only cause them to develop the same issue around food that many of you may have.
+And let’s face it, you can’t be with them 24/7.
 It is far more effective to teach, guide and empower them to make the healthiest choices possible!
 Help your children develop a connection with their bodies, an awareness of how food affects them and makes them feel.

 The best thing you can do is get your children invested in their own health as early as possible.
 Get them involved in learning about what brain health means... what it means to their life, how it helps them and why it's important.
 Here are some practical tips to get your kids on the right track to brain healthy nutrition starting in early childhood.